rohe/oidctest/docs/maintenance.md

 ##### Overview

-- merge/rebase upstream repositories for rohe/oidctest and rohe/otest into openid-certification/oidctest and openid-certification/otest
+1. merge/rebase upstream repositories for `rohe/oidctest` and `rohe/otest` into `openid-certification/oidctest` and `openid-certification/otest` respectively
-- wait for CI on oidctest/master to finish succesfully, possibly also change openid-certification/oidc-provider-conformance tests and openid-certification/openid-client-conformance-tests based on upstream changes
+1. possibly also update `openid-certification/oidc-provider-conformance-tests` and `openid-certification/openid-client-conformance-tests` based on upstream changes
+1. wait for Travis CI on `oidctest/master` to finish successfully
-- merge oidctest/master into oidctest/stable-release-1.1.x and adapt version numbers and changelog test_tool/cp/test_op/version.py and test_tool/cp/test_rplib/rp/version.py
+1. merge `oidctest/master` into `oidctest/stable-release-1.1.x` whilst adapting version numbers and `ChangeLog`
-- deploy on rp/op according to the steps in the docker/op_test and docker/rp_test files
+1. deploy on OP/RP production servers according to the steps in the `docker/op_test` and `docker/rp_test` files

 ##### Notes
+- official `oidctest` and `otest` are living in the `openid-certification` organization, upstream repositories are in the `rohe` organization
-- pull requests for oidctest and otest go via the upstream repositories in the rohe organization
+- pull requests for `oidctest` and `otest` go via their corresponding upstream repositories in the `rohe` organization
-- review the commits in the upstream repositories so we know what to expect...
+- review the commits in the upstream repositories before merging/rebasing to `openid-certification` so we know what to expect
 - manage versions of `oidctest`, `otest` and all of its dependencies, most notably `pyoidc`
-- official oidctest and otest are living in the openid-certification organization, upstream repositories are in the rohe organization
-- try to do releases only with official versions of oidctest, otest and pyoidc; as an exeception it may be necessary to checkout a specific commit version of pyoidc
+- aim for releasing only with released and packaged versions of `oidctest`, `otest` and `pyoidc`; as an exception it may be necessary to checkout a specific commit version of `pyoidc`
-- branches in openid-certification/oidctest: `master` and `stable-release-1.1.x`
+- branches in `openid-certification/oidctest` are `master`, deployed (as much as needed) on the test environment (`new-op` and `new-rp`) and `stable-release-1.1.x`, (always) deployed on the production environment (`op` and `rp`)
-- Docker files in `stable-release-1.1.x` are leading
+- Docker files in `stable-release-1.1.x` are leading for the installation/deployment process/steps
-- oidctest version number 1.x.x relates to a OP 2.x.x version and an RP 1.x.x version: upgrading OP (or RP) would increase the oidctest version/tag number but not necessarily lead to a new RP (resp.
-OP) release!
+- `oidctest` version number `1.x.x` relates to a specific OP `2.x.x` version and a specific RP `1.x.x` version and it binds those two together; upgrading OP (or RP respectively) would increase the `oidctest` `1.x.x` version/tag number but not necessarily lead to also a new RP (resp.
+OP) release
-- otest -> release
-- oidctest -> merge-prepare-commit and then adapt version numbers
+- `otest` releases are managed by git tag in the `openid-certification/otest` repository (i.e. not from upstream)

 #### Prerequisites